 Linda Spear Mid-Career Award

-Award Submissions Open!
+Award Submissions Closed

 Dr. Linda Spear was a Distinguished Professor Emerita in the Department of Psychology at the State University of New York, Binghamton.
 She was one of the true pioneers of developmental cognitive neuroscience.
 Her seminal work, using rodent models to investigate neurobehavioral function during adolescence, and the translation of that work to understanding effects of substance use on human development, has been greatly influential to the field.
 The importance of her contributions to the field was recognized in 2017 when Flux presented her with the Huttenlocher Award, our Society’s highest recognition for career achievement.
 She was an incredible human being, kind, humble, and supportive.
 This award is named for her in honor of her considerable achievements, her kindness, and her stalwart support of her colleagues.